Data-driven equation for drug-membrane permeability across drugs and membranes: Introduction

-As for the data-driven model, we explicitly avoid building and using a black box, and instead turn to learning an \emph{equation}.
+As for the data-driven model, we explicitly avoid building and using a black-box model, and instead turn to learning an \emph{equation}.
 In particular, we will rely on recently proposed data-driven techniques to discover equations.\cite{Ghiringhelli2015, Brunton2016} Equations relevant to physical problems often display simplifying properties, such as symmetries or separability easing both their data-driven discovery and generalization beyond the training set.
-Several studies have demonstrated the ability to (re)discover physics equations.\cite{schmidt2009distilling, Udrescu2020} Generalization capabilities are critical: typical training datasets are minuscule relative to the size of chemical compound space, such that overfitting can easily prevail.
+Several studies have demonstrated the ability to (re)discover physics equations.\cite{schmidt2009distilling, Udrescu2020} Generalization capabilities are critical, because typical training datasets are minuscule relative to the size of chemical compound space, such that overfitting can easily prevail.
+How do we discover simple equations from the data?
 To this end, we follow Occam's razor and limit the complexity of the equations we consider.
-Beyond the generalization aspects, it also helps interpretability: rationalizing the derived equation.
+The combination of descriptors through various mathematical operators will lead to an overwhelming number of trial equations, many of which may fit the data similarly well.
+Following ideas from compressed sensing, we select \emph{simple} equations by applying the $\ell_0$ regularization.
+Identifying simple equations both benefits generalization aspects, but also interpretability, \ie rationalizing the derived equation.